-This 4-ingredient Sweet Potato Smoothie Bowl with Mango is a delicious way to include more vegetables in your diet.
-It is light and fluffy, naturally sweet and contains no dairy or dairy substitute.
-Great for breakfast and beyond!
+Sweet potato smoothie with mango is a delicious way to include more vegetables in your diet.
+This dairy free, creamy, naturally sweet and zesty smoothie is great for breakfast and beyond!

 Can you taste the sweet potato in this smoothie